rojo-arroz/rojo-arroz/README.md

 - **Machine Learning** 🤖
 - **Data Analysis & Visualization** 📊

-Trading foxholes for text boxes — now I write cryptic messages to convince a machine (that’s smarter than me) to do cool stuff.
+Trading foxholes for text boxes — now learning to write cryptic messages to convince a machine (that’s smarter than me) to do cool stuff.

 ---